Go Back Up

 Conclusion

-Your choice of business structure may impact taxation and your ability to offer benefits.
-Understanding the difference between the types of business entities can ensure you set your organization up for success.
+Your choice of business structure may impact taxation and your ability to offer or participate in employee benefits.
+Understanding the difference between the types of common business structures can ensure you set your organization up for success.

-This article is for informational purposes.
-You should consult with a legal or tax professional before you make this major decision for your small business.
+PeopleKeep doesn't provide legal or tax advice.
+This article is for informational purposes only.
+Seek guidance from legal counsel or financial advisors before making this crucial decision for your small business.

 Holly Bengfort